Slaitroc/RicciPaoliGrisoni/RASD.md

 5. Students and Companies would like to complain, communicate problems, provide information about an ongoing Internship
 6. Students and Companies would like to be provided with Suggestions about how to improve their submission
 7. Universities would like to handle Complaints about ongoing Internships
+8. Students would like to choose which internship to attend from among those for which they passed the interview.
+9. Companies would like to select students for the internship position among those who passed the interview

 ## 1.2 Scope